Civilized Bjornaer (Template)

 Further Customization Notes

-If you have access to the Realms of Power: Magic supplement, consider taking Unbound Tongue instead of Quiet and Subtle Magic.
+If you have access to the Realms of Power: Magic supplement or the Ars Magica Definitive Edition, consider taking Unbound Tongue instead of Quiet and Subtle Magic.
 Voice of the Town may serve as a more powerful version of Ways of the Town.
 Grant Puissance in (Ability) is also an option, in particular scholarly Abilities like Profession: Scribe.
-This supplement also includes extensive notes on lineages of magical cats, that should prove very useful.
+This supplement also includes extensive notes on lineages of magical cats, that should prove very useful; consider taking a Magical Animal Companion (instead of Animal Companion) using one of the lineages it describes.

 Roleplaying and Gaming Notes